Hospitality House

 History

-The heptagonal (or seven-sided) roofed structure was designed by St. Petersburg architect William B. Harvard.
+The heptagonal (seven-sided) roofed structure was designed by St. Petersburg architect William B. Harvard.
+The building spanned 95 feet across with a roof supported by 14 inclined steel columns, giving the effect of floating over the structure.
 The main glass-enclosed room with the bar offered over 3,000 square feet of space.
-Altec Stereophonic Music was used in the Hospitality House and elsewhere in the gardens.
+Altec Stereophonic Music was used in the Hospitality House and elsewhere in the gardens when the park opened in 1959.

 Hospitality House also featured a cantilevered deck overlooking the lagoon where adults could enjoy their complimentary drinks.
 A 1970 brochure noted there were also restrooms, first aid, lost & found, stroller & wheelchair rentals, and general information about the park available at the Hospitality House.